You are here

 Trichotillomania (Hair Pulling)

-It is officially classified as an impulse control disorder, along the lines of pyromania, kleptomania, and pathologic gambling, which involves pulling out one's hair.
+Trichotillomania is a body-focused repetitive behavior classified as an impulse control disorder (along the lines of pyromania, kleptomania, and pathologic gambling) which involves pulling out one's hair.
+Hair pulling may occur in any region of the body in which hair grows but the most common sites are the scalp, eyebrows, and eyelids.

-The disturbance causes significant distress or impairment in social, occupational, or other important areas of functioning
+- The disturbance causes significant distress or impairment in social, occupational, or other important areas of functioning.
+Distress may include feeling a loss of control, embarrassment, or shame and impairment may occur due to avoidance of work, school, or other public situations.

 How and when does it start?